wwwouaiebe/leaflet.TravelNotes/README.md

 Simply add MapboxProviderKey=your_Mapbox_API_key and/or GraphHopperProviderKey=your_GraphHopper_API_key to the demo url: https://wwwouaiebe.github.io/leaflet.TravelNotes/?MapboxProviderKey=your_mapbox_API_key&GraphHopperProviderKey=your_GraphHopper_API_key .

 And with Mapbox and GraphHopper, you can search a route for car, bike or pedestrian.

+see also the [demo](https://wwwouaiebe.github.io/leaflet.TravelNotes/?fil=aHR0cHM6Ly93d3dvdWFpZWJlLmdpdGh1Yi5pby9zYW1wbGUudHJ2).
+This demo displays a travel with a route and two icons and without any control, so the user cannot modify the travel.